-- Audited courses may not be repeated for credit. - Courses are offered on a space-available basis. - Non-degree or audit students may not enroll in Independent Studies, Seminar, limited enrollment courses, or courses above the 400 level. - Students who have been suspended are not permitted to audit.
+- Audited courses may not be repeated for credit. - Courses are offered on a space-available basis. - Non-degree or audit students may not enroll in Independent Studies, Seminar, limited enrollment courses, or courses above the 400 level. - Non-degree and audit students may not enroll in courses with limited space and materials.
+Prior approval from the Academic Dean and Department Chair is required. - Students who have been suspended are not permitted to audit. - Students with an Academic or Financial hold are not permitted to audit.